jordanlambrecht/calendarr/README.md

 The two biggest things I need help with right now are:
 - Adding friendly timezone names to the `TIMEZONE_NAME_MAP` in the `constants.py` file
 - Translations.
 There is no localization structure implemented yet, but it would be great to get a head start in things like spanish, etc

+## 🛒 ToDo
+Features I'd like to maybe implement:

+- Localization
+- More platform integrations
+- Potentially a web ui

 ## 🚧 Development